IdentityServer/IdentityServer4/docs/quickstarts/0_overview.rst

         }
     }

-``AddDeveloperIdentityServer`` is a convenient way to quickly setup IdentityServer with in-memory keys and data stores.
-This is only useful for development and test scenarios.

-For real deployments you would rather use keys loaded from a secured location, as well as persistent backing stores.
-But as the name says, this allows you to get quickly started.
+``AddIdentityServer`` registers the IdentityServer services in DI.
+It also registers an in-memory store for runtime state.
+This is useful for development scenarios.
+For production scenarios you need a persistent or shared store like a database or cache for that.
+See the :ref:`EntityFramework <refEntityFrameworkQuickstart>` quickstart for more information.

+The ``AddTemporarySigningCredential`` extension creates temporary key material for signing tokens on every start.
+Again this might be useful to get started, but needs to be replaced by some persistent key material for production scenarios.
+See the :ref:`cryptography docs <refCrypto>` for more information.

 Modify hosting
 ^^^^^^^^^^^^^^^